jszmajda/therubyhangout/source/_posts/2012-09-22-our-format.markdown

 number of people can watch the hangout live.
 We plan for the "main" hangout to have our hosts, presenters, and a few moderators or special guests.
 The rest of the community will be engaged through YouTube.
-Our moderators will be promoting comments from YouTube live into the hangout's text chat, where hosts or guests can read them and bring them up to our presenters.
-Our goal is to make everyone feel like they're part of the conversation.
+Our moderators will be selecting comments from YouTube live and copying them into the hangout's text chat, where hosts or guests can bring them up to our presenters.
+Our goal is to make everyone feel like part of the conversation.

 ### Our First Meetup

-Keeping that in mind, our format will be (for the first meetup at least), an introduction, announcements, two presentations each followed by questions, and then breaking out into smaller hangouts to bring the community together.
+Keeping that in mind, our format will be (for the first meetup at least), an introduction, announcements, two presentations each followed by questions, and then break-outs into smaller hangouts to bring the community together.

 ### Building a Real Community